![]() |

-In the 1980’s I studied a year of Interior Design and for the first time I was introduced to the measurement phi, pi, Fibonacci sequence, sacred geometry, and the Golden Mean, was the basics to learning and understanding the bones of designing interiors.
+In the 1980’s I studied for a year of Interior Design and for the first time, I was introduced to the measurement phi, pi, Fibonacci sequence, sacred geometry, and the Golden Mean, which were the basics of learning and understanding the bones of designing interiors.

-Some dynamic 20th-century abstract artists rely on geometry’s magical, dynamic structures to create illusions with visual rhythm in the paint.
-Opt art in the 1960's became mainstream used in advertising, fashion, interior design and the new HIP art style of such artists including famous Victor Vasarely.
+Some dynamic 20th-century abstract artists rely on geometry’s magical, dynamic structures to create illusions with a visual rhythm in the paint.
+Opt art in the 1960s became mainstream and used in advertising, fashion, interior design, and the new HIP art style of such artists including the famous Victor Vasarely.
 Math meets art when M.C.
 Escher takes on his drafting skills to create some of the most mass-produced Opt art today.
-He was considered not worthy of being called an artist in his time but now he is appreciated for his famous twisted buildings that are illusions and seem to go on forever.
+He was considered not worthy of being called an artist in his time but now he is appreciated for his famous twisted buildings that are illusions and seem to go on forever

-Today's era, we have computers to create such perfected visual illusions such as computer artist, Ghee Beom Kim from Australia, who has some vibrant computer artworks with insightful explanations.
+In today's era, we have computers to create perfected visual illusions such as computer artist, Ghee Beom Kim from Australia, who has some vibrant computer artworks with insightful explanations.

-Here is a link to Jim Denevan whose earthly geometry uses the earth surface as his canvas.
-Sand and Ice is etched by rakes, sticks, vehicles, shovels, etc. to make for beautiful geometry art that will be wiped out by mother-natures elements but not before being photographed and videoed by the aerial view of an aeroplane or helicopter.
+Here is a link to Jim Denevan whose earthly geometry uses the earth's surface as his canvas.
+Sand and Ice are etched by rakes, sticks, vehicles, shovels, etc. to make for beautiful geometry art that will be wiped out by mother-nature elements but not before being photographed and videoed by the aerial view of an airplane or helicopter.

 Following are two videos I enjoyed on YouTube that explain as simply as possible sacred geometry which is the heart of everything in the universe.